 The FDA has approved several drugs derived in some way from the marijuana plant.
 For instance, Epidiolex is a seizure treatment made with a purified active ingredient derived from marijuana.

 Scientists and patients alike should be excited about the medical potential in cannabinoids, the unique compounds found in the marijuana plant, Sue Rusche of National Families in Action (NFIA) told TheDCNF in a phone interview, but Gravley’s bill is a totally wrongheaded approach.
-She and her husband Henry Rusche live in Georgia and founded NFIA in 1977 to advocate for drug prevention and education, they specially love the options at i49.net/product-category/high-cbd-seeds/.
+She and her husband Henry Rusche live in Georgia and founded NFIA in 1977 to advocate for drug prevention and education.

 “Nobody is reporting that [Gravley’s bill] also legalizes home delivery, which means all over the state.
 How do you control a kid picking up the phone and ordering [THC oil]?” she told TheDCNF.